Brought to you by Toan Lam, live on assignment in New York

 The whole GIG crew decided to give Jorge a break, so we rolled up our sleeves and started cooking.
 On the menu; ham, beans and rice.
 And with Jorge’s guidance, we got to work.
 I’ve never had such a good time cooking.
 So much fun.
 I was even more humbled when I witnessed this angel in action.

 While cooking, a woman who looked really stressed and tired knocks on the door.
 Jorge runs to answer it.
-I said, “who is it?”
+I asked, “Who is it?”
 He said, “Shhh, I’ll take care of it.”
 Munoz filled the woman’s two-wheel cart with groceries and produce.
 Munoz embodies the meaning of service and selflessness.

 I learned that perhaps when you dedicate your life to service, as Jorge has led by example, there is this energy, this intangible, indescribable thing called joy, that happens.
 You’d have to meet this real life angel to know what I’m talking about.
 So Jorge Munoz, we salute you!